openfga/openfga/docs/security-self-assessment.md

 The database server stores relationship tuples, authorization models and a changelog.
 OpenFGA currently supports Postgres and MySQL, and it can be extended to support other databases.

-Database credentials can be provided as a parameter to the OpenFGA server, via environment variables, or a configuration file.
+Database credentials can be provided as a parameter to the OpenFGA server, via environment variables or a configuration file.

 **CLI/API Clients**